How it all begun

 He makes a move to dive for her ears and Whitney shrieks in panic.

-Whitney sighs in relief, covering her wars with her hands just to be safe.
+Whitney sighs in relief, covering her ears with her hands just to be safe.

 “You are such a bitch,” Rodney says.
 “Trying to seduce me with those lips.”